Simple Secure Shell

 sudo apt install openssh-client

-#OpenSSH has a client side component, ssh
+OpenSSH has a client side component, it is called ssh

-, which connects client to the server.
+, which will connect a client to the server.

 ssh {user}@{host}

-here, user
+Here user

-is the name of the account that you want to access, and host
+is the name of the account that you want to access and host

-Generating RSA key pair
+Generating RSA key pair on client.

 Use the ssh-keygen